pdsinterop/solid-nextcloud/README.md

 # Publishing to the Nextcloud app store

+* checkout the `publish` branch
+* merge the `main` branch into it
+* cd solid
+* php ../composer.phar update
+* php ../composer.phar install --no-dev --prefer-dist
+* commit the changes (at least `vendor/composer/installed.php` will have changed)
+* cd ..
 * create a release on github, for instance `v0.0.2`
 * `tar -cf solid.tar solid/`
 * `gzip solid.tar`